Amish Furniture – Idaho (2 Stores)

-Though the nearest Amish community may be many miles away, Idaho residents have at least one option for Amish-made furniture in the state–in the Boise area, and within driving distance from other Idaho population centers such as Twin Falls.
+Though the state has only one small Amish community, Idaho residents have at least a couple of options for Amish-made furniture in the state – in the Boise area, and within driving distance from other Idaho population centers such as Twin Falls.

 Idaho Amish furniture stores